szasza576/azplayground/README.md

 ```powershell
 $AKSName="<yourAKSname>"
 az aks create --resource-group $ResourceGroup --name $AKSName --node-count 1 --enable-addons monitoring --generate-ssh-keys --kubernetes-version "1.15.5" --node-vm-size Standard_D2s_v3 --enable-cluster-autoscaler --min-count 1 --max-count 3 --attach-acr $ACRName --load-balancer-sku Basic
 ```
-This will take a while (10-15 minutes).
+This will take a while (about 10 minutes).

+Note, set up the access rights now to speed up replication!

 ## Grant access to the Builder VM to push to the Registry
 We need to authenticate the Builder VM to the Registry hence we will create a **Managed Identity**.